 Marketing tactics such as using clients to provide testimonials about their therapy service show a total disregard for their client’s confidentiality.
 In my opinion, this indicates very questionable professional ethics.

-Would you like someone to email you and asking about your personal therapy experience or asking for proof of who you are to validate a testimonial?
+Would you like someone to email you and ask about your personal therapy experience or ask for proof of who you are to validate a testimonial?
 Allowing them to verify that you are not just a fictitious person?

 Providing a confidential service means that it is confidential, and even the fact that you have had therapy is also sensitive information.
 Any testimonial has to be shown to be true.
 In some countries, the name and address of the person providing the testimony have to be made available to people.
 Or an advertising regulatory authorities must be able to check its validity.